Cameron County leaders, residents voice opposition to border buoys

 It's an announcement some people needed.

 "There's a lot of counties that will not speak up and I think that's why we're all here because we appreciate that.
-It may be a piece of paper for some people, but to us you're speaking up against not only the state but the federal government," LUPE member Victoria Fajardo said.
+It may be a piece of paper for some people, but to us you're speaking up against not only the state but the federal government," LUPE civic engagement organizer Victoria Fajardo said.

 "It's a $96 million investment through the Big Beautiful Bill.
 It's something completely unnecessary, and I say that because it was done without actually hearing input from community members that live alongside the Rio Grande or live here in Cameron County," ACLU-Texas Policy and Advocacy Strategist Osvaldo Grimaldo said.